bradlug/bradlug.github.io/about/index.md

 ## Structure

-We're an informal group that has no funds, and no formal structures.
-Everyone that contributes to the group, does so in their free time.
+We're an informal group that has no funds, and no formal structure.
+Everyone who contributes to the group, does so in their free time.

 We talk about **'members'** and, while there is no formal means of membership or membership rights, we consider these to be anyone that has joined the [mailing list](https://mailman.lug.org.uk/mailman/listinfo/bradford) or who has attended a meeting.

 Over time individuals have taken on roles within the group as volunteers to help things happen.
-If you have a question about the following then these are the people to address your questions to.
+If you have a question about the following, these are the people to address your questions to.

-  * Website - (site admins: Nigel, Dick, David, Nick, John)
+  * Website - (site admins: Nigel, Dick, David, Nick, John, Alice, shi)
   * Mailing List - Dick Thomas
   * Articles - John Hudson
   * Co-ordination - David Carpenter